MaltbyTom/Assault_Shark/readme.md

 SOFTWARE.

 ## Description

+Now with blowaway graphics, save / load functionality with savepoints in portals, screen backgrounds, and the first BoxiPyg controls from my growing UI constructor library.

 Bosses have a special tentacle attack!
 Egg laying rocket fish.
 3 slots of upgrades for the machine gun, each with multiple levels of upgrade.
 New enemies can be added